tomahg/Gulla.Episerver.SqlStudio/README.md

 This is the readme for the CMS 12 version, the version for CMS 11 is [over here](https://github.com/tomahg/Gulla.Episerver.SqlStudio/tree/main).

 ## Warning
 With great powers comes great responsibility!
 This addon will indeed provide great powers.
 Delegate and use them wisely, and with caution.
 The addon should not be enabled for users you would not trust with full access to your database, and it is probably not wise to enable it in production.
-There is literally no limits to what you can do with this addon, unless you correctly [configure the limits](#a-safety-net).
+There are literally no limits to what you can do with this addon unless you correctly [configure the limits](#a-safety-net).

 ## Usage
-This addon will let you query the database directly from Episerver user interface.
+This addon will let you query the database directly from the Optimizely/Episerver user interface.
 The result set can be exported to Excel, CSV or PDF.

-Enter your query and execute it with the execute-button, just like in Microsoft SQL Management Studio.
+Enter your query and execute it with the execute button, just like in Microsoft SQL Management Studio.

 ![Addon gui](img/gui.png)